04 September 2006

 Labor Day

-What do we celebrate, after all, on Labor Day?
-Grover Cleveland set it up in the 1880s but placed it at the end of the summer, in September, to keep it far away from May Day, the Communist and labor movement European honoring of the worker and the establishment of the eight hour work day.
+Grover Cleveland set Labor Day up in the 1880s but placed it at the end of the summer, in September, to keep it far away from May Day, the Communist and labor movement's very European day for honoring The Worker and the hard-won eight-hour work day.
 That's an easy way to remember the difference between Labor Day and Memorial Day, incidentally: Labor Day can never happen close to May.
+Anyway, that's how I do it.

 The image “http://www.loc.gov/wiseguide/sept03/images/labor-b.jpg” cannot be displayed, because it contains errors.

 But always remember, even if Labor Day is a joke, always remember that your labor has value.
-Even as you toil in a salaried job for more than the eight hour work day that was guaranteed over a century ago, I hope your labor has some value to you.
+Even as you toil in a salaried job for more than the eight-hour work day that was guaranteed over a century ago, I hope your labor has some value to you.

-Hey, let's repeal the child labor laws too!
+Hey, let's repeal the child labor laws, too!

 2 comments: